KartikB230/Sms-Spam-Detetction/README.md

-# Sms-Spam-Detetction

-This project performs spam-ham classification using Natural Language Processing (NLP) and machine learning models such as Naive Bayes, SVM, and Random Forest.
-It includes data visualization, text preprocessing, and comparative analysis of model performance.
+Spam-Ham Classification with Comparative Model Analysis This project classifies messages as either spam or ham using Natural Language Processing (NLP) techniques and machine learning models.
+It includes data visualization, preprocessing, and comparative analysis using three models: Naive Bayes, Support Vector Machine (SVM), and Random Forest.

+Table of Contents
+Installation
+How to Run the Project
+How to Insert the Dataset
+Comparative Analysis of Models
+Output
+GitHub Repository
+License
+Installation
+To run this project, you need to install the required libraries.
+These can be installed directly in Google Colab or your local environment.
+Use the following commands to install the libraries:

+bash
+Copy code
+pip install nltk
+pip install scikit-learn
-How to Run the Project in Google Colab
+How to Run the Project
+Follow these steps to run the Jupyter notebook in Google Colab:

-Step 1: Open the Notebook in Google Colab
+1. Open the Notebook in Google Colab
+Option 1: Directly from GitHub
 Go to Google Colab.
-Click on the File menu and choose Open Notebook.
+Click on the File menu and select Open Notebook.
 In the pop-up window, go to the GitHub tab.
-Enter the URL of this repository and select the .ipynb file from the list.
+Enter the URL of this repository and select the .ipynb file.
-Alternatively, you can upload the notebook manually:
+Option 2: Manually Upload the Notebook
-Download the .ipynb file from this repo.
+Download the .ipynb file from this repository.
-In Colab, choose File > Upload Notebook and select the downloaded file.
+In Colab, select File > Upload Notebook and upload the downloaded file.
+2. Run the Notebook
+Once the notebook is open in Colab, click on the Runtime tab.
+Select Run All to execute all cells sequentially.
+Ensure you upload the dataset (instructions below).
-Step 2: Insert the Dataset
+How to Insert the Dataset
-After opening the notebook, scroll to the dataset loading section.
-If you have the dataset file locally, upload it:
+You can insert the dataset in two ways:

+1. Upload the Dataset Locally
-In Colab, click on the Files icon (left panel).
+In the Colab interface, click on the Files icon on the left panel.
-Click on the Upload button and choose your dataset (e.g., spam_ham_dataset.csv).
+Click the Upload button and upload your dataset file (e.g., spam_ham_dataset.csv).
-Modify the dataset path in the code accordingly.
+Modify the dataset path in the notebook code: python
-Alternatively, you can mount your Google Drive and load the dataset directly from it: python
 Copy code
+df = pd.read_csv('/content/spam_ham_dataset.csv')
+2. Load Dataset from Google Drive
+Mount your Google Drive in Colab using the following code:

+python
+Copy code
 from google.colab import drive drive.mount('/content/drive')
-# Load the dataset from Google Drive
-dataset_path = '/content/drive/MyDrive/your_dataset.csv'
+dataset_path = '/content/drive/MyDrive/spam_ham_dataset.csv'
 df = pd.read_csv(dataset_path)
-Step 3: Install Required Libraries
-Ensure that you install the necessary libraries if not already present.
-Use the following commands in Colab cells:

-python
-Copy code
-!pip install nltk
-!pip install scikit-learn
-Step 4: Run All Cells
-Once the dataset is loaded and libraries are installed:

-Click on Runtime in the menu.
-Select Run All to execute all cells.
-The notebook will run through data preprocessing, model training (Naive Bayes, SVM, Random Forest), and generate the comparative analysis of the models.
+Replace the dataset_path with the correct path to your file in Google Drive.

+Comparative Analysis of Models
+This project uses three machine learning models to classify the messages:

+Naive Bayes
+Support Vector Machine (SVM)
+Random Forest
+Each model is trained on the preprocessed text data, and their performance is compared based on accuracy, confusion matrix, precision, recall, and F1-score.

 Output
-The notebook includes model accuracy, confusion matrix, and precision-recall visualizations for performance comparison.
+The final section of the notebook provides:

+Visualizations for data distribution and model comparison.
+Model Performance Metrics:
+Accuracy
+Precision-Recall
+Confusion Matrix for each model.
+Comparative Analysis of Naive Bayes, SVM, and Random Forest.
-GitHub Link
+GitHub Repository
+You can find the project files and the Jupyter Notebook in this repository:
 [Your GitHub Repository Link Here]

+License
+This project is licensed under the MIT License - see the LICENSE file for details.